andrewhead/tutorons-server/README.md

 ## Compile source code for command line utilities

 Before the next steps, run `git submodule init && git submodule update` from the main project directory.
-The following compilation steps work for OSX.
+The following compilation steps have been verified to work for OSX.
 For Ubuntu-specific compilation rules, see the `launch/roles/webserver/templats/compile-*.j2` files.

+### First steps

+If you have installed `automake` using Homebrew, you may need to point the build scripts to your aclocal scripts.
+To do this, run:

+    AC_LOCAL_PATH=$AC_LOCAL_PATH:/usr/local/share/aclocal/

 ### wget